top of page

 The highest occurring eucalypt seen here was E.megacarpa at 950 metres.

-Malcolm French began his interest in eucalypts in the 1980s, when he grew eucalypts for his family farm at Rylstone on the Central Tablelands of NSW.
-As the plants grew so did his interest in them, and it wasn’t long before he began growing more eucalypts and his desire to learn more about them became quite a passion.
+Malcolm French began his interest in eucalypts in the 1980’s, when he grew eucalypts for his family farm at Rylstone in NSW.
+As the plants grew so did his interest in them, and it wasn’t long before he began growing more eucalypts and his desire to learn more about them became a passion.

-Malcolm has been a volunteer at the Western Australian Herbarium since 1996, undertaking research, identifying eucalypt specimens and providing taxonomic advice.
+Since 2008 Malcolm has been a Research Associate at the Western Australian Herbarium undertaking research, identifying eucalypt specimens and providing taxonomic advice.

 bottom of page